mladimatija/wp-graphql-astro/README.md

 </MainLayout>
 ```

-Metrics are automatically collected and displayed in a floating panel that can be toggled.
-In development mode, this is enabled by default.

-### Component Features

-The Web Vitals monitor component:

-- Displays all core web vitals metrics with visual indicators
+Metrics show up in a toggleable floating panel.
+It's on by default in dev mode.

-- Uses color-coded ratings (good, needs improvement, poor)
+The monitor shows color-coded ratings (good, needs improvement, poor) and adapts to your current theme.
-- Adapts to light and dark mode automatically
-- Is fully encapsulated with scoped CSS to prevent style leakage
-- Only loads when explicitly enabled or in development mode

-## Standardized Logging
+## Logging

-The project implements a centralized logging system that ensures consistent logging across all environments:

-### Log Utilities
+Centralized logging across the app:

-- **Server/API Logging**: Uses `log` utility from `src/lib/constants.ts`
+- **Server/API** - `log` utility from `src/lib/constants.ts`
-- **Client-Side Logging**: Uses `clientLog` utilities in Astro components
+- **Client-Side** - `clientLog` in Astro components
-- **Service Worker Logging**: Uses `swLog` utility for service worker context
+- **Service Worker** - `swLog` for service worker context

-### Environment-Based Filtering

-Logs are automatically filtered based on the environment:

-- In development mode, all logs are displayed by default
-- In production, logs are suppressed unless explicitly enabled with `PUBLIC_DEBUG=true`
-- Error logs are always displayed to ensure critical issues are reported
+Logs show in dev by default, hidden in production unless you set `PUBLIC_DEBUG=true`.
+Errors always show regardless of environment.

 ### Usage Examples